Sir William Coryton, 3rd Baronet

 Sir William Coryton, 3rd Baronet (bapt.
-24 May 1650 – 6 December 1711) was an English politician and barrister who sat in the House of Commons of England from 1679 and in the House of Commons of Great Britain until his death in 1711.
+24 May 1650 – 6 December 1711) was an English Tory politician and barrister who sat in the House of Commons of England from 1679 and in the House of Commons of Great Britain until his death in 1711.
 His career in parliament spanned the reigns of Charles II, James II, William III, and Queen Anne.

 Coryton was the second son of John Coryton, of West Newton Ferrers, St Mellion, Cornwall, and his first wife, Elizabeth Mills.
 In 1661, his father was created a baronet.

 He was educated in Exeter and at Oxford University.
 He joined the Middle Temple in 1669 and was called to the bar in 1675.